By Gerald Dean Rice

 - Mac and Childs are the last two left

-You might dispute the chronology slightly, but the last item for each day could just as easily bleed over into the morning of the next considering there weren't any clocks and I do have to concede the Blair-thing could just as easily have revealed itself atas , but if movies like to do anything, they like that sense of arbitrary balance.
-The monster tends to like popping out at and that's what I believe happened here.
+You might dispute the chronology slightly, but the last item for each day could just as easily bleed over into the morning of the next considering there weren’t any clocks and I do have to concede the Blair-thing could just as easily have revealed itself at 8pm as 2am, but if movies like to do anything, they like that sense of arbitrary balance.
+The monster tends to like popping out at midnight and that’s what I believe happened here.
 Starting from Tuesday the 21st that makes the Blair-thing blowing up happen on the 25th.
 Merry Christmas.